 2. Reporting Any Illegal or Unethical Behavior.
 If you have a question or concern, don't just sit there.
-Contact your manager, your Human Resources representative, GMP Counsel (or GMP's retained attorneys) or the Ethics Officer.
+Contact your manager, your Human Resources representative, GMP's Ethics Officer, Chief Legal Officer or GMP's retained attorneys.
 If you want to remain anonymous, you can make a report of a suspected violation or concern through the Ethics & Compliance Hotline.